nikhilpatidar01/Linux-Servers/README.md

 ## 🤝 Contributing

-We welcome contributions of all kinds: typo fixes, documentation improvements, and new features.
+We welcome contributions from everyone — whether it's fixing a typo, improving documentation, or adding new features.

-### How to Contribute:
+### How to contribute:
-1. Fork the repository
+1. Fork this repository
 2. Make your changes
 3. Submit a Pull Request

-Thanks to all contributors for improving this project!

----

-Agar chaho toh isi format mein har server ke liye individual README ya documentation file bhi ready kar sakta hoon.
-Batao kaise aage badhna hai?---

-### 🚀💥 Contributing 🤝💻

-We welcome contributions from everyone!
-Whether you're fixing a typo, improving documentation, or adding a new feature — your input is valuable. 🙌
+Check out the contributors who have helped improve this project:
 [![Contributors](https://contrib.rocks/image?repo=InfoSecWarrior/Linux-Servers)](https://github.com/InfoSecWarrior/Linux-Servers/graphs/contributors)

-🚀 **Wanna contribute?** Here's how to get started:
-1. Fork the repo 🍴
-2. Make your changes 🔧
-3. Create a Pull Request ✅

-Feel free to check out the contributors who have helped make this project better!

 ---